You are here: HomeEasy Guitar Tips

 How do you know which chords to drop?

-Begin by playing a passage using only the dominant chord (in this case, F).
+Begin by playing a passage using only the main chord (in this case, F, which happens to also be the key of the song).
 If a section sounds bad, or dull, it's time to try adding the listed chord back in.... or to try one of the other easy guitar tips.

 You may find, as I did for this song, that simply repeating one chord where several were listed, sounds fine.